Summer 2025 Groups & Workshops

 This group will examine the sources of stress, ways of coping, and the value of peer support in adjusting to the challenges of being a graduate student.
 Topics will be developed by group members, but may include: time management, financial stress, relationship concerns, burnout, isolation, and maintaining balance.

 This group helps participants express and explore emotions related to their experiences of bereavement.
-Open to people who have lost a loved one (e.g., family member, friend).
-Combines sharing, discussion, support, and activities.
+It is open to people who have lost a loved one (e.g., family member, friend).
+The group combines sharing, discussion, support, and activities.

 Practicing Self-Compassion